In this guide I’ll be taking apart an Acer Aspire 3620 laptop.

 Remove five screws securing the heat sink and carefully lift it up.

 As you see, the heat sink is completely clogged with dust.
 I’m going to use compressed air to clean it.

-You’ll find some gray (or other color) stuff on the top of the processor, it’s thermal grease which helps to conduct heat from the processor to heat sink.
-If thermal grease looks dry, you’ll have to replace it with new grease.
+If thermal grease on the top of processor looks dry, you’ll have to replace it with new grease.
 Otherwise, you can reuse old grease, just spread it evenly on the top of the processor and install the heat sink back in place.